filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-collaborator-services.md

 ### Extracting mock setup functions

 Setting up the mocks requires lengthy boilerplate code, even for these simple test examples.
-In the real world, the API mock setup will be tens of code lines configuring nested request/response data structures.
+In the real scenario, the API mock setup will be tens of code lines configuring nested request/response data structures.
 It's a good idea to extract mock setup code to separate functions and modules.

 ```py title="tests/credit_check_mocks.py"